 Experts think the combination of genetics and something else, like a medical condition, may be to blame.

 Head or brain trauma.
 Either can trigger seizures.
 Sometimes they go away.
 If they do, you don't have epilepsy.
-However, if they continue, that's a sign that you have posttraumatic epilepsy, or PTE.
-It can also happen after brain surgery.
+However, if they continue, that's a sign that you have post traumatic epilepsy, or PTE.
+It can also happen during birth.
 You may not get epilepsy until long after your brain injury -- sometimes years later.

 Developmental disorders.
-Certain ones raise your chance of epilepsy, including:
+It could be caused by how the brain itself developed in the womb.
+Certain disorders raise your chance of epilepsy, including: